espelion/f1_racer_ai_agent/README.md

 2025-05-18T14:23:33 INFO __main__:50 Exiting interactive mode.
 ```

-It is important the set an initial state via `stage` nad `result` before the agent can engage.
+It is important the set an initial state via `stage` and `result` before the agent can engage.

 <p align="right">(<a href="#top">back to top</a>)</p>